geraltofrivia/mytorch/README.md

 A substantial chunk of the code is inspired/copied from fastai's library.
 However, the intention is to keep things as flat, transparent, and reusable as possible.

+@TODO: Add way to somehow set up imports properly to be used as a lib